sumonst21/yii2-members-system/README.md

     </VirtualHost>

 Restart your web server and access your new domains in your browser.

+### How to get shared session (mainsite to frontend)

+All you have to do is follow the comments in `mainsite/config/main.php` and `frontend/config/main.php` and edit the `URL Manager Aliases` in `common/config/bootstrap.php`.

+In the config files (`xxx/config/main.php`) you will see a few comments, like:

+    // uncomment for sub-domain use
+    // comment out the following line for sub-domain use
+    // uncomment the following line for sub-domain use

+Follow those comments in the config files to know what needs to be on or off, for sub-domain use.

+If you do not edit these files, you will get errors when you are using sub-domains!

 If you have issues, please check the `issues` tab.